Introduction

 Cold shock protein induction

 During the cold shock response, cell membranes lose their fluidity, nucleic acids and proteins become destabilized, and protein synthesis stalls due to impaired ribosomal function.[18]
-Cold shock proteins, a large family of highly conserved proteins that are induced by various cellular stressors such as cold exposure, DNA damage, and hypoxia, ameliorate the harmful effects of cold.[19]
+Cold shock proteins, a large family of highly conserved proteins induced by various cellular stressors such as cold exposure, DNA damage, and hypoxia, lessen the harmful effects of cold.[19]

 Notable cold shock proteins include cold‐inducible RNA binding protein, which promotes cell survival and activates antioxidant enzymes under conditions of mild hypothermia (89.6°F [32°C]), and RNA binding motif 3, or RBM3, which may be neuroprotective.